Peterosas/ycode-frontend/README.md

 - Each layer can be deleted uniquely from the canvas.
 - Design for each layer can be affected via tailwindcss.

 We have provided a base HTML layout for your application.
+The final result should be achieved without the use of any plugins / library’s.

 It is key for this application to be user-friendly.